 The ocean critically influences our atmosphere, and a changing climate has serious consequences for our coasts and way of life.
-With this in mind, the WSL pledges to become carbon neutral by the end of 2019 by offsetting travel, business operations, and staff and athlete travel and also offset the 2018 calendar year as well, prior to making the commitment in 2019.
+With this in mind, the WSL pledged to become carbon neutral by the end of 2019 by offsetting events, business operations, and staff and athlete travel and also offset the 2018 calendar year as well, prior to making the commitment in 2019.

-The WSL is offsetting its carbon footprint by investing in and supporting projects such as REDD+ (reduce emissions from deforestation and forest degradation) and VCS (Verified Carbon Standard) certified carbon offset projects that have a focus on restoring and protecting natural ecosystems and renewable energy ecosystems and are based in each of the WSL's regions.
-For example:
+The WSL is offsetting its carbon footprint by investing in and supporting projects such as REDD+ (reduce emissions from deforestation and forest degradation) and VCS (Verified Carbon Standard) certified carbon offset projects that have a focus on restoring and protecting natural ecosystems as well as supporting renewable energy development each of the WSL's regions.

 From 2018 to 2019 the WSL moved to 100% nature based solutions, adding the McCloud River and Jari Pará Project to their portfolio.
 Nature-based solutions, or natural climate solutions, are projects that restore, protect or transform land.
 In this way, nature absorbs more CO2 emissions from the atmosphere.